nasa/bplib/README.md

 The storage service call-backs must have the following characteristics:
 * `enqueue`, `dequeue`, `retrieve`, and `relinquish` are expected to be thread safe against each other.
 * `create` and `destroy` do not need to be thread safe against each other or any other function call - the application is responsible for calling them when it can complete atomically with respect to any other storage service call
-* The memory returned by the dequeue function is valid only until the next `dequeue` function call or the next `relinquish` function call
+* The memory returned by the dequeue and retrieve function is valid until the release function call.
+Every dequeue and retrieve issued by the library will be followed by a release.
 * The _Storage ID (SID)_ returned by the storage service cannot be zero since that is marked as a _VACANT_ SID